ThatCoolCoder/foss-rcas/README.md

 - audio
     - procedural?
     - can link motor sound to an advanced motor simulation? (rpm, air disturbance factor, air disturbance shape)
+- UI Apps system
+    - Somewhat complex, we need:
+        - app code itself
+        - ui for creating apps, moving apps around, deciding where they dock do, deleting apps
+        - code & format for saving + loading apps, and associated error checking
 - Content
     - Stabilise various formats, create compatibility fields
         - Thing saying what version of content file is used?